Christinamelwani/C-projects/prime-numbers/Sieve-of-Eratosthenes/README.md

+# Sieve of eratosthenes

-Sieve of eratosthenes, improved algorithm to find prime numbers.
+Improved algorithm to find prime numbers.
 References:

 https://www.youtube.com/watch?v=eKp56OLhoQs (Most of the code is directly lifted from this video)